apohllo/nlp/8-neural.md

 # Neural search for question answering

-The exercise introduces the problem of factual question answering.
-This part concentrates on the methods for retrieving the content of documents that potentialy might be useful for answering the question.
-We compare sparse text representations (e.g. ElasticSearch default behaviour), with dense text representations (e.g. [multilingual E5](https://huggingface.co/intfloat/multilingual-e5-base) neural model).
+The exercise introduces the problem of passage retrieval, an important step in factual question answering.
+This part concentrates on the methods for retrieving the content of documents that might be useful for answering the question.
+We compare lexical text representations (e.g. ElasticSearch default behaviour), with dense text representations (e.g. [multilingual E5](https://huggingface.co/intfloat/multilingual-e5-base) neural model).

 ## Tasks